mascaldotfr/CoRT/api/bin/warstatus/stats/README.md

 This directory includes the necessary code used to generate statistics.

 `generate.php` is called by `../warstatus.php`.
-It add new events in a sqlite3 database `../../var/events.sqlite`.
+It add new events in a sqlite3 database `events.sqlite`.
 It generates a small JSON report called `stats.json` and big JSON one `events.json`, containing a dump of the events the last 10 days if any change happened since the last run.
 The default output directory is `../../var` and can be modified in `../warstatus.php`.